Florida Geological Survey - Geology Topics

 The Pleistocene Epoch (2.6 mya – 10,000 years ago), also known as the Ice Age, was a time of extreme climate and sea-level change.
 Sea levels were as much as 300 feet lower and as much as 100 feet higher than today.
 As the giant continental glaciers advanced and retreated, sea-levels responded by falling and rising.
 During warm, interglacial periods, sea levels were sufficiently high to allow marine limestones to accumulate.
 During glacial periods, sea levels were much lower and erosion and dissolution of limestone occurred.
 Giant ice-age mammals roamed Florida at this time and included some of the largest land mammals to have ever existed.
 Some of these animals include mammoths, mastodons, giant lions, Dire wolves, saber-tooth cats, giant sloths and giant beavers.
 At the end of the Pleistocene another animal arrived in Florida – man.
 This also coincided with the demise of the giant ice-age mammals.
 Many large mammals went extinct at the end of the Pleistocene either as the result of climate change, human hunting or a combination of both.During the Holocene Epoch (10,000 years ago – present), sea level reached its current elevation.
 Human populations expanded and shaped the landscape to suit their needs.
 The Everglades of south Florida formed and thick layers of peat were deposited.
 The Keys became islands and new coral reefs began to grow.
 Our modern climate developed and Florida took the shape we are all used to seeing – a long peninsula.
 Contributed by Guy H. Means.

-Download a Quicktime animation of Florida's tectonic history
+View an animation of Florida's tectonic history on YouTube

-Download a Quicktime animation of Florida's ancient geography through geologic time
+View an animation of Florida's ancient geography through geologic time on YouTube

 Note: The graphic to the right explains the colors in the animation.
 The numbers in this legend refer to meters above or below sea level.